jonathanschilling/fftw_tutorial/README.md

 In case of the real-valued even-parity DFT with shifted input data (REDFT10), also called the DCT-II, the corresponding logical DFT size is given by *N* = 2`n`, corresponding to `n` = *N*/2.
+This function is commonly known as "the" DCT.

 The formal definition of the REDFT10 is given below: